daniyalw/tkinter-terminal/README.md

 # terminal
 This is a terminal widget in Tkinter and Python.

+Note: running applications such as gcc or such, which have infinite loops, will hang this, since no new thread/process is created when executing user input.

 ## Installation
 Download the folder and in command-line, travel to the 'terminal' directory.
 Use `pip install .`.